Romances Tour

-Romances Tour was a concert tour performed by Luis Miguel during the years 1997 and 1998 to promote his new album Romances.
+The Romances Tour was a concert tour performed by Luis Miguel during the years 1997 and 1998 to promote his new album Romances.
 To present this album, two press conferences were held, one at the Rainbow Room in New York City and another at the Casino de Madrid, Spain.

 On this tour, Luis Miguel perform his last back-catalogue and also his last pop songs.
 Pollstar mentioned this tour as one of the Top 20 All-Time Grossing, and one of the 20 artists that most tickets have sold in one same scenario in the history of the music.
 The tour consisted of 79 concerts and was attended by approximately 1 million fans.

 History

 This tour began in September in United States where he made a total of 9 concerts in Las Vegas and Los Angeles.

 Then in October he began his concert season in Mexico, specifically in Monterrey and Mexico City.

 In November he travels to South America (Argentina and Chile) then to Puerto Rico and then begins an extensive series of concerts by United States in the following cities: Orlando, Miami, San Antonio, El Paso, San Diego, Tucson, Houston, South Padre, New York, Rosemont, Fairfax, Atlantic City, Anaheim, Los Angeles, Phoenix, San Jose, Sacramento and Las Vegas for a total of 32 concerts.

 Then in the month of May close the tour in Spain (country to which returns after 6 years of absence since its presentation at the Seville Expo '92) with 9 concerts.